raopavan203/raopavan203.github.io/final-report.md

 ## 2.3.
 Motivation for parallel dedup (Computationally expensive part)

 ![alt text](images/deduptime.png) <br>
+**Figure B : Breakdown of the execution times in different sections of the deduplication module.
+About 88% of dedupe time is spent in computation.** <br>
 As seen in Figure B, on observing the execution times of various sections in the deduplication module, it was observed that majority of the time was spent in the Rabin Fingerprint function, whereas read and MD5 computation time was much lesser.
 Thus, The computation time in this case is greater than the I/O or bandwidth latency of the filesystem and it is thus, compute-bound.
 Hence, content based chunking algorithm will definitely benefit from parallelism as it will directly improve the file system throughput.
 Our goal was to improve reduce the execution time of the computation by parallelising it.

 ## 2.4.
 Dependencies in the program that would affect parallelism